mlcommons/ck/docs/misc/overview.md

 to provide a simple way to unify, manage, connect and reuse any artifacts, scripts, tools and workflows on any platform with any software and hardware stack.

-We have developed CK to help researchers and developers turn their scripts, artifacts and workflow into a database of portable, reusable, customizable and deterministic components with minimal effort and no changes to their projects.
+CK is intended to help researchers and developers turn their scripts, artifacts and workflow into a database of portable, reusable, customizable and deterministic components with minimal effort and no changes to their projects.